-Singla V, Ahuja CK, Singh T, Prabhakar N, Singh G, Kang M, Khandelwal N. Internal Audit of Factors Affecting Mean Glandular Dose of Mammography in a North Indian Cohort.
+Singla V, Singh T, Prabhakar N, Singh G, Kang M, Khandelwal N. Internal Audit of Factors Affecting Mean Glandular Dose of Mammography in a North Indian Cohort.
 J Postgrad Med Edu Res 2019; 53 (3):113-117.

 Aim: Increasing use of screening mammography has led to the speculation of increased incidence of radiation-induced cancer of the glandular breast tissue.
 The present study aimed to estimate the mammographic mean glandular dose (MGD) in North Indian females and establish the various factors which affect the radiation dose and compare it with global results.